peteroupc/peteroupc.github.io/graphics.md

     * A vertex consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.

-3. Textures (images from which 3-D primitives are drawn) must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
+3. Textures (images that are applied to the surface of 3-D objects) must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
 The width and height of each texture must be a power of 2.
 A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
 4. Textures may contain transparent pixels.
 5. Depth buffers (Z buffers), screen-clearing colors, and fog colors are supported.
 6. The 3-D graphics buffer's resolution is the same as the screen resolution.